eneudys101/techcenter/README.md

 1. Pick an issue from [Issues][issues-url] and assign to yourself.
    - If the change you want to make doesn't exist open a discussion.
 Based on the discussion a new issue will be created.
 2. Move issue to `in progress` in the project it resides
-2. Create a new branch from the `develop` branch
-3. Commit changes
+3. Fork the Project
+4. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+5. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch
+6. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request to the `develop` branch
+7. Open a Pull Request to the `develop` branch
-6. Wait for review of changes
+8. Wait for review of changes
-7. Move issue in the project to `Done`
+9. Move issue in the project to `Done`

 <p align="right">(<a href="#top">back to top</a>)</p>